Normation/rudder/policies/rudderc/docs/src/usage.md

 ### In the technique editor

 The technique editor is able to directly use the YAML format (but does not support technique parameter types for now, and does not display tags).
+You can either import the technique using the import button in the Web interface, or if you want to automate it, with:

 ```shell
 cd /var/rudder/configuration-repository/